realkemon/home/pages/etl_frostbite.md

 Story
 ============

-After successfully retrieving the crucial documents from the quickly abandoned coastal fortress, the Axis retreated to a nearby storage facility.
-In search for a secret rocket base reported in the area, the Allies continue their advances to said storage facility to get hold of the documents that so narrowly escaped their grasp before.
-The Allied forces must retrieve those documents and radio them to headquarters to decipher the location of the secret rocket base.
-The Axis attempt to hold the storage facility and prevent the documents falling into the wrong hands until further reinforcements can make their way to the location.
+After successfully retrieving the crucial documents from the coastal fortress, the Axis fortify position in a nearby storage facility.
+The Allied forces must retrieve those documents that so narrowly escaped their grasp before and radio them to headquarters to decipher the location of the secret rocket base.
+The Axis attempt to hold the storage facility and prevent the documents falling into the wrong hands.

 Media